-Colombian police have captured alias “Martin Bala,” a leader of drug trafficking orgaization the Urabeños, whose war with rival organization the Rastrojos in Colombia’s third biggest city has led to thousands of deaths.
+Colombian police have captured alias "Martin Bala," a leader of drug trafficking orgaization the Gaitanistas, whose war with rival organization the Rastrojos in Colombia's third biggest city has led to thousands of deaths.

-Greylin Fernando Varon Cadena is accused of leading the Urabeños in Colombia’s southwestern Valle del Cauca department, as Semana magazine reports.
-He is also believed to have been the main contact and coordinator for Orlando Gutierrez Rendon, alias “Negro Orlando,” a key leader of the Urabeños in the region who was captured three weeks ago in Cali.
+Greylin Fernando Varon Cadena is accused of leading the Gaitanistas, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC), in Colombia's southwestern Valle del Cauca department, as Semana magazine reports.
+He is also believed to have been the main contact and coordinator for Orlando Gutierrez Rendon, alias "Negro Orlando," a key leader of the AGC in the region who was captured three weeks ago in Cali.

 Varon lived in Spain for a number of years, where two of his sisters ran a drug trafficking ring that brought in cocaine from Colombia.
 He returned to Valle de Cauca in 2008 in order help wage a war against the Rastrojos.
 More than 2,000 people are estimated to have died in the department as a result of the fighting.